Rusk: Bangladesh

-It is commonly called "toast biscuit".
-Toast biscuits come in a variety of flavours, such as "ghee toast", "garlic toast", and "sugar toast", and are usually served with tea.
-Cake rusk is commonly known as "dry cake."
+Rusk is commonly called toast biscuit.
+Toast biscuits come in a variety of flavours, such as ghee toast, garlic toast, and sugar toast, and are usually served with tea.
+Cake rusk is commonly known as dry cake.

 Britain

 Butcher rusk is a dry biscuit broken into particles, sorted by particle size and sold to butchers and others for use as a food additive in sausage manufacture.
-Though originally made from stale bread, now called "bread-rusk", a yeast-free variety called simply "rusk" is now more commonly used.
+Though originally made from stale bread, now called bread-rusk, a yeast-free variety called simply rusk is now more commonly used.

 Various rusk particle sizes are used in the food industry, where uses include: